 Arizona has no particular law for vehicular manslaughter.
 Instead, the state prosecutes these cases under aggravated assault charges.
 Vehicular aggravated assault typically occurs when a driver is impaired by drugs or alcohol.
 Charges of vehicular aggravated assault can be leveled against drivers who are considered to have knowingly, intentionally, or recklessly caused injury.
 A vehicle is considered the deadly weapon in aggravated assault cases.

 Vehicular aggravated assault is typically charged when a driver is deemed reckless.
 Reckless driving involves a disregard for the safety of people and property.
 Reckless driving in itself is only a class 2 misdemeanor, if it’s a first offense, which carries a minimum sentence of 4 months behind bars.
 Drivers found guilty of reckless driving typically must surrender their licenses.
-Penalties grow in severity if the driver committed another reckless driving, driving under the influence, or similar offense in the 2 years before the current arrest.
+Penalties grow in severity if the driver committed another reckless driving, driving under the influence, tries to flee the scene, or has a similar offense in the 2 years before the current arrest.

 Reckless driving is mostly about risk, and includes possible property damage.
 Vehicular aggravated assault charges relate only to injury, and the guessing is out of the equation; someone has been injured or killed, not just determined to be at risk of injury or death.
 Charges can vary depending on a number of factors.
 If a police officer, a firefighter, a teacher on school grounds, a park ranger, a public defender, or a prosecutor is affected by the incident, the likelihood of being charged with vehicular aggravated assault goes up.
 The specific felony the driver can be charged with also becomes more serious depending on the identity of the victim.